vijaybirru/documentation/_build/html/_sources/scaling/auto.rst.txt

 * Simple Autoscaling: Ensure that you always have a minimum number of servers up at all times.

-* Dynamic Autoscaling: Using defined metrics Scalr will scale up or down your Farm Role(s).
+* Dynamic Autoscaling: Using defined metrics, Scalr will scale up or down your Farm Role(s).

 Simple Autoscaling
 ------------------